 Brian has global responsibility for Pfizer’s information security and technology risk management program.
 In his role, Brian oversees strategy development, cybersecurity risk management, policy and governance, protection operations and workforce awareness.
 As part of Pfizer’s company-wide enterprise risk management program, Brian is responsible for leading its information security risk governance process including regular reporting to Pfizer’s executive leadership and members of its Board of Directors.
 Brian joined Pfizer in 2005 and works in Collegeville, PA.

-Denise Anderson is President of the Health Information Sharing and Analysis Center (H-ISAC).
-Prior to H-ISAC, she was a Vice President of FS-ISAC where for almost nine years she helped the ISAC grow and achieve its successful status in the information sharing community.
-She has over 25 years of executive management level experience in the private sector.
-Denise currently serves as Chair of the National Council of ISACs (NCI).
-She was instrumental in implementing a CI/KR industry initiative to establish a private sector liaison seat at the National Infrastructure Coordinating Center (NICC) to enhance information sharing between the private sector, CI/KR community and the federal government and serves as one of the liaisons.
-She is a health sector representative to the National Cybersecurity and Communications Integration Center (NCCIC) — a Department of Homeland Security-led coordinated watch and warning center that improves national efforts to address threats and incidents affecting the nation’s critical information technology and cyber infrastructure.
-Denise was certified as an EMT (B), and Firefighter I/II for twenty years and as an Instructor I/II and state EMT evaluator in Virginia for over ten years.
-Denise holds an MBA in International Business and is a graduate of the Executive Leaders Program at the Naval Postgraduate School Center for Homeland Defense and Security.
+Denise Anderson, MBA, is President and CEO of the Health Information Sharing and Analysis Center (Health-ISAC), a global, non-profit organization dedicated to providing a trusted forum for timely and valuable situational awareness so that health sector companies can make informed, risk-based decisions about the physical and cyber threats they face.
+Prior to Health ISAC, she was Vice President of Financial Services-ISAC where for almost nine years she helped the ISAC grow and achieve its successful status in the information sharing community.
+She has over thirty years of executive level leadership in the private sector.
+Denise currently serves as Chair of the National Council of ISACs, sits on the Board of Directors for the Global Resilience Federation (GRF) and is on the Executive Committee of the Cyber Working Group for the Health and Public Health Sector Coordinating Council.
+In addition, she participates in numerous industry and advisory groups and initiatives and has spoken at events all over the globe.
+Denise was certified as an EMT (B), and Firefighter I/II and Instructor I/II in the state of Virginia for twenty years and was an Adjunct Instructor at the Fire and Rescue Academy in Fairfax County, Virginia for ten years.
+She is a graduate of the Executive Leaders Program at the Naval Postgraduate School Center for Homeland Security.